wilkques/openapi/README.md

  *          }
  *      ],
  *      "requestBody": {
  *          "custom": "only", // If the value of the custom parameter is "only", then display only the custom parameters.
 If the value is "merge", then merge the custom parameters with the results of the FormRequest.
-The default value is "only".
+The default value is "merge".
  *          "content": {
  *              "multipart/form-data": {
  *                  "schema": {